jaittoka/typed-decoders/README.md

 - `Pass` Accepts anything, but decode result type is still unknown
 - `Opt` Converts decoder to accept also undefined/null values
 - `Obj` Create a decoder that accepts an object.
+Each field is given an own decoder
+- `Rec` Create a decoder that accepts a record (an object with string keys and all field values of same type)
-Each field is given an own decoder `Part` Create a decoder that accepts an object with each field optional (partial object).
+- `Part` Create a decoder that accepts an object with each field optional (partial object).
 Each field is given an own decoder
 - `Arr` Creates a decoder that accepts an Array.
 Each item of an array is decoded with same decoder
 - `Some` Creates a decoder that accepts multiple different decodings.
 - `Map` Creates a decoder that accepts multiple types, but converts them all to a single type.